 3. Verify that the appropriate number of attachment welds was selected for PSI/ISI examination as required by ASME Code, Section XI, IWD-2200 and are identified in the table of IWD-2500.

-4. Verify that the proper PSI/ISI examination for Class 3 components.
+4. Verify that the database identifies the proper PSI/ISI examination for Class 3 components.

 f.
 Obtain a listing of all ASME Class 1, 2, and 3 piping and component supports in the PSI/ISI database.
-Obtain isometric drawings from ASME Class 1, 2, and 3 systems that show pipe support designation and location.
+Obtain a representative sample of isometric drawings from ASME Class 1, 2, and 3 systems that show pipe support designation and location.
 Using these drawings and the PSI/ISI database, perform the following procedure steps:

 Guidance: If the licensee does not use a PSI/ISI database, then the inspectors should perform the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.